 To make taking a screenshot on an HP laptop inclusive:

-Screen Readers: Enable Narrator (Windows key + Ctrl + Enter
+Screen Readers: Enable Narrator (Windows key + Ctrl + Enter) to confirm saves.

 High-Contrast Mode: Turn on in Settings > Ease of Access > High contrast.